piranav/wordle-rest/README.md

 instance.
 7. You do not have to include correct letters in subsequent guesses unless you play on Hard mode.
-8. The user can create and play as many games as they want 9.The user can configure the number of letters in the target word to be anywhere between 5 to 8 letters, but they will always only have N+1 turns to guess the word.
+8. The user can create and play as many games as they want.
+9.The user can configure the number of letters in the target word to be anywhere between 5 to 8 letters, but they will always only have N+1 turns to guess the word.